pietrop/how-to-craft-compelling-stories-out-of-audio-video-interviews/README.md

 # Introduction  - draft

-Based on Workshop ["How to craft compelling stories out of video interviews?"](http://pietropassarelli.com/wip_london_july2016.html) .
+This book is based on the Workshop ["How to craft compelling stories out of video interviews?"](http://pietropassarelli.com/wip_london_july2016.html).
 Which was in collaboration with [Niels Ladefoged](https://twitter.com/insofar_media) who has been curating the [Whistle Blower Interview Project](https://vimeo.com/whistleblowers) in collaboration with [the centre for investigative journalism in London](http://www.tcij.org/whistleblowers/whistleblower-interview-project).

+This workshop has had a number of editions in 2016 in London, New York, at Buenos Aires Hacks/Hackers Media Party, SRCCON in Portland, and MozzFest in London.

 This was the description of the workshop.